|

 bride’s children had to hop over later as they escorted the

+bride down the aisle).
 We took a chance and started the ceremony outside.

 In their suits and ties, the groom and best man were sweating bullets